kubernetes/enhancements/keps/sig-network/20180612-ipv4-ipv6-dual-stack.md

    that is not configured on the cluster will result in an error.

 > The below discussion assumes that `EndpointSlice and EndpointSlice
-> Controller`  will allow dual stack endpoints, the existing Endpoints
+> Controller`  will allow dual-stack endpoints, the existing Endpoints
-> controller will remain single stack.
-That means enabling dual stack services
+> controller will remain single-stack.
+That means enabling dual-stack services
 > by having more than one entry in `--service-cluster-ip-range` without
 > enabling `EndpointSlice` feature gate will result in validation failures
 > during startup.

 #### Type NodePort, LoadBalancer, ClusterIP

-In a dual stack cluster, Services can be:
+In a dual-stack cluster, Services can be:
-1. Single Stack: service IP are allocated (or reserved, if provided by user) from the first or the second CIDR (if configured) entry as configured using `--service-cluster-ip-range` flag, in this scenario services will have a single allocated `ClusterIP` (also set in `ClusterIPs`).
+1. Single-Stack: service IP are allocated (or reserved, if provided by user) from the first or the second CIDR (if configured) entry as configured using `--service-cluster-ip-range` flag, in this scenario services will have a single allocated `ClusterIP` (also set in `ClusterIPs`).
-2. Dual Stack (optional): service IP is allocated (or reserved, if provided by user) from both the first and the second CIDR (if configured) entries.
+2. Dual-Stack (optional): service IP is allocated (or reserved, if provided by user) from both the first and the second CIDR (if configured) entries.
 In this scenario services will have one or two assigned `ClusterIPs`.
-If the cluster is not configured for dualstack then  the resulting service will be created as a single stack and `ClusterIP/ClusterIPs` will be assigned from a single family.
+If the cluster is not configured for dual-stack then  the resulting service will be created as a single-stack and `ClusterIP/ClusterIPs` will be assigned from a single family.
-3. Dual Stack (required): if the cluster is not configured for dual stack then service creation will fail.
-If the cluster is configured for dual stack the resulting service will carry two `ClusterIPs`.
+3. Dual-Stack (required): if the cluster is not configured for dual-stack then service creation will fail.
+If the cluster is configured for dual-stack the resulting service will carry two `ClusterIPs`.

 The above is achieved using the following changes to Service api.